If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 Can composite bonding affect chewing?

-When shaped correctly, bonding should not interfere with chewing.
+When shaped correctly, dental bonding should not interfere with chewing.
 In fact, restoring worn edges can sometimes improve how efficiently you bite into food.

 Should I avoid certain foods after bonding?